 The tiny republic of Nagorno Karabakh is easily one of the oddest places I have ever been.
 It completely feels like a separate country here.
-It should be and while I’ll certainly class it as a country on my own terms having seen the place with my eyes, I won’t count it in my quest to visit 100 countries as the UN don’t recognise it – I plan to do the 100 countries outright anyway to banish any question marks over legitimacy.
+It should be and while I’ll certainly class it as a country on my own terms having seen the place with my eyes, United Nations and FIFA still don’t recognise it.
 In fact only Armenia really recognise Nagorno Karabakh as a country.
 I really recommend a visit.
 At some point you will end up in the capital city – Stepanakert – again a very odd city which you will get used to.
 Here are my top 13 sights from around the capital, not including our side trips to Gandzasar, Vank, Askeran and Agdam.

 The only way to get to Nagorno Karabakh is currently overland through Armenia (with a short drive over Azerbaijan land illegally on route).
 The Armenia to Nagorno Karabakh border is a relatively straight forward affair.
 There is an “international airport” called Mayraberd about 10 kilometres from Stepanakert but at the time of writing, no scheduled flights are operating from it.
 We stayed with a local family in a suburb and loved it.
 I’ve written about Nagorno Karabakh before, but here are my top 13 things to see and do when backpacking in Stepanakert, the capital city.